Beauty

 What is retinol?

-To put it plainly, what you need to know about retinol:
+Here's what you need to know about retinol:

 - It is a derivative of vitamin A - the first vitamin to be discovered, in 1913.

-- It belongs to the retinoid family.
+- Belongs to the retinoid family.

 Retinol and Retinoids?
-What is the difference?
+What's the difference?

 What is the most effective form of retinol?